nqdinh-1203/crypto-zombie/README.md

 Whoever calls our `attack` function — we want to make sure the user actually owns the zombie they're attacking with.
 It would be a security concern if you could attack with someone else's zombie!

 Can you think of how we would add a check to see if the person calling this function is the owner of the `_zombieId` they're passing in?

+### Chapter 7: More Refactoring
+We have a couple more places in `zombiehelper.sol` where we need to implement our new `modifier ownerOf`.